zidanegimiga/SomaSanaa/README.md

 ## Project Architecture

-The project's architecture is inspired by the [https://feature-sliced.design/en/docs/get-started/quick-start](Feature-sliced design) specification.
+The project's architecture is inspired by the [https://feature-sliced.design/en/docs/get-started/quick-start] (Feature-sliced design) specification.

 It's feature-based where we could group all functional code related to an application feature inside a directory so that a developer can concentrate only on the particular directory.